 The Law Library also employs several Law Library Fellows who may assist with your research needs.
 Fellows hold JDs and work at the Law Library part-time while pursuing a graduate degree in library science.
 All Fellows’ research projects are assigned and supervised by librarians.
 Generally, the Fellows are assigned short-term research projects only, for example, projects which allow them to explore both legal and non-legal databases they will encounter in their future employment at other law libraries.
 More time-consuming projects such as data-entry, cite-checking, and empirical research are examples of projects that are generally beyond the scope of the fellows in their limited time here (and usually outside the scope of the Law Library generally but it never hurts to ask!).

 The library tailors much of its current collection development to expressed or perceived faculty need and interest, but will also purchase materials at the specific request of a faculty member.
 To make a suggestion for a general library purchase or to request an item be purchased from your faculty allotment, click here.

 Circulation & Interlibrary Loan

-Library staff routinely retrieve and return materials from main campus libraries on your behalf, and the Law Library's holdings are included in the campus-wide online library catalog.
+Library staff routinely retrieve and return materials from main campus libraries on your behalf, and the Law Library's holdings are included in the campus-wide online library search page.
 We also use interlibrary loan (ILL) for materials that you request and which are not owned locally.
 Be sure to request ILL materials directly from the Law Library rather than using the links embedded within the catalog records.
-To request a book, please contact Dan O'Connor at the Circulation Desk or use the book request form.
+To request a book, please use the book request form.

 The library will place requested books and other items in your faculty mailbox.
 Articles will be sent by email as attached pdfs unless you specifically request a print version.